underlines/awesome-ml/llm-tools.md

 - [Nexa-SDK](https://github.com/NexaAI/nexa-sdk) toolkit for local ONNX and GGML model deployment for Text Generation, Image Generation, VLMs, TTS and STT and an OpenAI compatible API server with JSON schema mode, function calling and streaming support and a Streamlit UI and its own Model Hub / Zoo
 - [lmnr](https://github.com/lmnr-ai/lmnr) is an open-source platform for engineering LLM products, providing functionalities such as tracing, evaluating, annotating, and analyzing LLM data, built with modern tech stack including Rust, RabbitMQ, Postgres, and Clickhouse, offering insights similar to DataDog + PostHog for LLM apps
 - [exo](https://github.com/exo-explore/exo) petals inspired decentralized LLM inference using multiple commodity devices like laptops and phones to split up a larger model to do inference on smaller devices and communicate using P2P with autodiscovery
+- [mosec](https://github.com/mosecorg/mosec) is a high-performance ML model serving framework using dynamic batching and CPU/GPU pipelines for API serving, Rust-based web layer, Python interface and seamless integration with containers

 ### Optimization